Chris Cornell: 1998–2000 and 2006–2017: Solo career

-In 1998, Cornell began working on material for a solo album on which he collaborated with Alain Johannes and Natasha Shneider of the band Eleven.
+In 1998, Cornell began working on material for a solo album upon which he collaborated with Alain Johannes and Natasha Shneider of the band Eleven.
 The album, titled Euphoria Morning, was released on September 21, 1999.
-In his first ever solo tour Cornell spent seven months on the road from September 13, 1999, to March 7, 2000, playing 61 shows in support of Euphoria Morning.
-Cornell performed two of those coinciding with the debut of the album on September 21 and 22, 1999 at the Henry Fonda Theater in Hollywood California.
-Attendance for the shows were high, considering he performed the initial shows before fans were even familiar with the music.
-The touring band was made up of some of the contributing musicians Alain Johannes, Natasha Shneider, Rick Markmann, and Greg Upchurch.
-The album proved commercially unsuccessful selling 393,000 copies in the U.S., although the album's single "Can't Change Me" was nominated for Best Male Rock Vocal Performance at the 2000 Grammy Awards.
-Cornell recorded a version of Can't Change Me in French, this version is a bonus on Euphoria Morning's deluxe version and on the Japanese and European editions.
-The album includes "Wave Goodbye", Cornell's tribute to his late friend Jeff Buckley.
+In his first ever solo tour to support Euphoria Morning, Cornell spent seven months on the road from September 13, 1999, to March 7, 2000.
+He played 61 shows, two of which coincided with the debut of the album on September 21 and 22, 1999 at the Henry Fonda Theater in Hollywood California.
+Attendance was high, considering that Cornell performed the initial shows before fans were even familiar with the music.
+The touring band included several contributing musicians on the album: Alain Johannes, Natasha Shneider, Rick Markmann, and Greg Upchurch.
+Euphoria Morning proved commercially unsuccessful, selling 393,000 copies in the U.S.; however, the album's single "Can't Change Me" was nominated for Best Male Rock Vocal Performance at the 2000 Grammy Awards.
+Cornell recorded a French version of the song that was released as a bonus track on Euphoria Morning's deluxe version and on the Japanese and European editions.
+The album also includes "Wave Goodbye", Cornell's tribute to his late friend Jeff Buckley.
 It has been noted that Euphoria Morning is influenced by Buckley's songwriting and distinctive vocal style.
-The album was re-released in 2015 on CD and vinyl and retitled Euphoria Mourning, with Cornell stating in the press release that he had originally intended the album to be called that, but his manager at the time, Jim Guerinot, suggested that "Euphoria Morning" without the "u" would be a better title.
+The album was re-released in 2015 on CD and vinyl and retitled Euphoria Mourning, with Cornell stating in the press release that he had originally intended that title for the album, but his manager at the time, Jim Guerinot, suggested that "Euphoria Morning" without the "u" would be more fitting.
 "The title was so beautifully poetic to begin with, just the concept of euphoria in mourning; it was a moment I felt inspired and I let all the air out of it.
 So when we decided to do its first vinyl release I thought, I want to change the fuckin' title!
 [Laughs] It's time to change it," Cornell stated.

-An unreleased song called "Heart of Honey" was also recorded in collaboration with Johannes and Shneider during this period.
-According to Alain Johannes, "Heart of Honey" was recorded for the film Titan A.E. but not used.
-The song leaked on the internet.
-While on his solo tours between 2011 and 2016, Cornell would often pay tribute to the late Natasha Shneider and play the song "When I'm Down", (from the album Euphoria Morning that Shneider produced) accompanied by a vinyl recording of the original piano track that Shneider performed for the song.
+During this period, an unreleased song called "Heart of Honey" was recorded in collaboration with Alain Johannes and Natasha Shneider.
+According to Johannes, "Heart of Honey" was recorded for the film Titan A.E. but not used.
+The song was leaked on the Internet.
+While doing solo tours between 2011 and 2016, Cornell would often pay tribute to the late Natasha Shneider and perform "When I'm Down", (from the album Euphoria Morning that Shneider produced) accompanied by a vinyl recording of the original piano track that Shneider performed for the song.